RajkumarBalimidi/Online-Banking-Application/README.md

 Check Loans : Customer can check the Loans History which he/she taken.
 And also customer can able to pay the Loan and also can check the Loan Paid History.

-Fixed Deposits : CUstomer can add the Fixed Deposits through the Application.
+Fixed Deposits : Customer can add the Fixed Deposits through the Application.

 Logout : Once customer can logged out he/she can't be use the Application.